14 dang smart ways to save on energy costs in the Netherlands [UPDATED 2026]

 ✍️ Eva Lakeman, Jana Vondráčková & Chloe Lovatt

 Wherever you live, utility costs can be a pain in the backside.
-Looking at your energy bill can make you seriously consider going hermit and living in a cave.
-So how can you reduce the costs of that hefty energy bill in the Netherlands?
+Looking at your energy bill can make you seriously consider living in a cave.
+But before you live among the bats, there are ways you can reduce the costs of that hefty energy bill in the Netherlands.

 This post might have affiliate links that help us write the articles you love, at no extra cost to you.
 Read our statement.